Summer sun is set to continue as temperatures are forecast to potentially climb even higher than bank holiday Monday

 Haar has settled in some coastal areas but that is likely to clear by mid-morning with the Met Office forecasting another sunny and warm day across most of mainland Scotland

-Temperatures in the Lothians and Borders are expected to reach a high of 23C at around 5pm, and will remain above the 20C mark until 8pm when it will steadily begin to drop as the sun begins to set.
+Temperatures in the Lothians and Borders are expected to reach a high of 23C at around 5pm, and will remain above the 20C mark until 8pm when they will steadily drop as the sun begins to set.

 Temperatures in Grampian aren’t expected to reach quite so high, with Aberdeen predicted to record a maximum temperature of 11C.